To infinity and beyond

-Some of the most fascinating discoveries in chemistry have taken place among distant stars light years from Earth.
-By attaching spectrometers to a telescope, scientists can investigate the chemical cosmos, which may give clues to the origins of life on Earth
+Some of the most fascinating discoveries in chemistry have taken place among distant stars light years from Earth, in the clouds of cosmic dust and gas that separate these far off worlds from our own

 The key to understanding molecules in space lies in the electromagnetic spectrum.
 The 13th century philosopher and Franciscan friar Roger Bacon, also known as Doctor Mirabilis, was the first scientist to recognise that light, seemingly natural, white light from the Sun produces a rainbow of colours - red, orange, yellow, green, blue, indigo, and violet - through a glass of water.
 Centuries later, in 1671, Sir Isaac Newton gave this rainbow its modern name - the spectrum - after carrying out sophisticated experiments with sunlight and glass prisms, the basis of the spectrometer.